seb7887/react-performance/webpack-performance.md

 ### Autoprefixing

-It can be challenging to remember which vendor prefixes you have to use for specific CSS rules to support a large variety of users.
-Autoprefixing solves this problem.
-It can be enabled through `PostCSS` and the `autoprefixer` plugin.
-Autoprefixer uses Can I Use service to figure out which rules should be prefixed and its behavior can be tuned further.
+It can be challenging to remember which vendor prefixes you have to use for specific CSS rules to support a large variety of users. `Autoprefixer` solves this problem.
+It is a `PostCSS` plugin to parse CSS and add vendor prefixes to CSS rules using values from [Can I Use](https://caniuse.com/).

 Achieving autoprefixing takes a small addition to the current setup.
-Install postcss-loader and autoprefixer first:
+Install `postcss-loader` and `autoprefixer` first:

 ```
 npm i -D postcss-loader autoprefixer
 ```

-Add a fragment enabling autoprefixing:
+Add this to enabling autoprefixing:

 ```javascript
 const merge = require('webpack-merge');